Kanapaha Botanical Gardens: History

 The North Florida Botanical Society, a private non-profit organization, was formed on September 16, 1977.
 They had a goal of creating a botanical garden in the North Florida area.
 A request was made to the Alachua County Commission for a 33-acre are of land for use in developing the botanical garden, which was unanimously approved.
 A 90-year renewable lease was negotiated, in which the Society would pay $1 a year.
 Work on the gardens would officially begin on March 7, 1978.
-An additional request for 29 acres to create an arboretum was made in March 1981.
+An additional request for 29 acres to create an Arboretum was made in March 1981.
 Impressed by the progress made in the original area, the Alachua County Commission approved the additional land request.

 Development of the area lasted from March 7, 1978, to the official public opening on October 16, 1986.
-During this period ten gardens were created, with the inclusion of a one-mile loop of paved walkway going through them, and extensive irrigation system, six gazebos, and two boardwalks overlooking the largest sinkholes.
+Ten gardens were created during this period, including a one-mile loop of paved walkway going through them, an extensive irrigation system, six gazebos, and two boardwalks overlooking the largest sinkholes.
 The community assisted in the construction of the gardens through the help of several private donors who provided materials and equipment for the project.
 The entrance building containing the gift shop was also part of a donation, which was renovated due to a grant provided by a private Scottish horticultural trust.
 Public work grants allowed the hiring of the workforce, many being affiliated with what was the Comprehensive Employment Training Agency (C.E.T.A.) until it closed.
 After 1983, the gardens had to rely on community service workers.

+Since 1990, the gardens have held an annual Spring Garden Festival in March.
+Additionally, an annual Open House & Fall Plant Sale has been held in October since 1995, in conjunction with the Gainesville Orchid Society since 2008.